 Apart from wartime bombing another reason for building new houses was slum clearance.
 In 1955 a survey showed that 7,000 houses in Portsmouth were unfit for human habitation.

 In the 1960s and early 1970s a whole section of central Portsmouth was rebuilt including Landport, Somerstown and Buckland.
 As well as demolishing slums the council gave people grants to improve their homes.

 Several new council estates were built in the early 1970s.
 Portsdown Park was a mixture of flats and houses built on Portsdown Hill above Cosham.
 But Portsdown Park soon began to suffer damp.
 Efforts to cure the damp failed and in 1987 the estate was demolished.
 It was replaced by private housing.
 Other council houses were built some miles north of Portsmouth at Crookhorn and Wecock Farm.

 From the late 1970s many new private houses were built in Portsmouth.
-In the late 1970s an estate was built at Gatcombe Park in Hilsea.
+In the late 1970s, an estate was built at Gatcombe Park in Hilsea.
 In the 1980s another estate was built at Anchorage Park on the North East corner of Portsea Island.
-In the 1990s a new estate and marina was built at Port Solent North West of Portsea Island.
-In the 1980s shopping malls were built, the Bridge Centre in Fratton and the Cascades Centre in Commercial Road.
+In the 1990s a new estate and marina were built at Port Solent North West of Portsea Island.
+In the 1980s shopping malls were built, the Bridge Centre in Fratton and the Cascades in Commercial Road.

 Tourism also became a major industry in Portsmouth.
 Mary Rose, the Tudor warship was raised from the seabed in 1982 and became a museum.
-The D Day museum opened in 1984 and in 1987 HMS Warrior, Britain's first iron warship, was moved to Portsmouth.
-Meanwhile The Cascades Shopping Centre opened in 1989.
+The D Day museum opened in 1984 and in 1987 HMS Warrior, Britain's first iron warship was moved to Portsmouth.
+Meanwhile, The Cascades shopping mall opened in 1989.

 PORTSMOUTH IN THE 21st CENTURY